13 Best Books on Emotional Intelligence

 EQ Applied: The Real-World Guide to Emotional Intelligence by Justin Bariso

-This book brings the concept of emotional intelligence into the now—where social media and more threatens to complicate relationships.
+This book brings the concept of emotional intelligence into the now—where social media (and more) threatens to complicate relationships.
 EQ Applied teaches you to channel your strong, “negative” emotions in a way that helps you to improve your relationships by breaking down barriers.

 Emotional Agility by Susan David

-Emotional Agility examines the path of those who are successful and finds that many find they are detoured along their path to success.
+“Emotional Agility” examines the path of the successful and finds that many find are detoured along their path to success.
 This book argues that “emotional agility” is the difference maker between success and failure.
 Big whoa!

 Another set of book covers on emotional intelligence